-Walter Baranger retired in January 2017 from The New York Times, where he most recently served as senior editor for news operations.
-During his 27-year tenure, he logged more than 3 million airline miles traveling to more than 60 countries and nearly all of the U.S. states in support of the Times's newsroom.
+During his 27-year tenure at The New York Times, Baranger logged more than 3 million airline miles traveling to more than 60 countries and nearly all of the U.S. states in support of the Times's newsroom.

 His departure came 46 years after he sold his first news story to the Los Angeles Times for $10.
 Over the decades, Baranger has worked as a reporter and editor at The San Diego Union and Evening Tribune, as a copy editor and columnist at The Press-Enterprise in Riverside and even as a reporter for high school sports at The Orange County Register.
 His accomplishments and awards include The New York Times Publisher’s Award for introducing satellite communications to the newsroom, and an additional Publisher’s Award for designing an online version of the Times Manual of Style and Usage.